UNE’s PSI CHI Honor Society Chapter welcomes 23 new members

-The University of New England’s Psi Chi Chapter, representing outstanding achievement in the programs of Psychology, Animal Behavior and Neuroscience, announced the induction of 23 new undergraduate members.
+The University of New England’s PSI CHI Chapter, representing outstanding achievement in psychology, animal behavior and neuroscience, announced the induction of 23 new undergraduate members.

-The induction ceremony was held on March 28, under the supervision of Psi Chi faculty advisor, Jennifer Stiegler-Balfour, Ph.D., associate professor and Psychology program coordinator in the Department of Psychology, with the assistance of Psi Chi’s president, Mark Stubbs; secretary, Jessica Sarro; treasurer, Julia Beebe; and communication editor, Amarah Emerson.
-In addition to the many parents and friends of inductees who attended the ceremony, several Department of Psychology faculty members were also in attendance.
+Due to current social distancing recommendations, the induction ceremony was held virtually on April 2, 2020, under the supervision of PSI CHI faculty advisor, Jennifer Stiegler-Balfour, Ph.D., associate professor and psychology program coordinator in the Department of Psychology, with the assistance of PSI CHI president, Nicole Martin; vice president, Katie Paul; secretary, Jessica Sarro; and treasurer, Cammy Macomber.

 In addition to celebrating new inductees, graduating seniors, and new officers, the UNE PSI CHI Chapter also celebrated its 10th anniversary.